cake7914/Locavore/README.md

 **Your app uses at least one animation (e.g. fade in/out, e.g. animating a view growing and shrinking)**
 * Fancy scrolling animation within profile
-* within map screen, scrolling of the recyclerview depending on farm clicked on (and details view growing as well)
+* within map screen, scrolling of the recyclerview depending on farm clicked on (and details view expanding/collapsing as well)

 ### 1. User Stories (Required and Optional)